Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Entanglement criteria for three-port beamsplitters EPR interference

-In Appendix C we give an analysis of noise resistance of the above entanglement criteria.
+In \ref{APX:LOSS}, we give an analysis of noise resistance of the above entanglement criteria.
 This is given for our `reference' state, the bright squeezed (six-mode) vacuum.
 The considered noise is the one for photon losses.
-We assume that all detectors in the two multi-port experiment of Fig.~\ref{FIG:state_d3} are of a finite efficiency.
+We assume that all detectors in the two multi-port experiment of Figure~\ref{FIG:state_d3} are of finite efficiency, $\eta$.
 The critical efficiencies for the two conditions are very interesting.